User guide to TIM, a ray-tracing program for forbidden ray optics: Introduction

 \section{Introduction}

-TIM is a ray-tracing program that can model very general light-ray-direction changes, so general, in fact, that they can lead to physically impossible light-ray fields \cite{Hamilton-Courtial-2009}.
-We wrote TIM as a tool for our research on windows that perform precisely those light-ray-direction changes.
+TIM is a ray-tracing program that can model physically impossible ray optics\footnote{We initially wrote TIM as a tool for our research on windows that perform very general light-ray-direction changes, so general, in fact, that they can lead to physically impossible light-ray fields \cite{Hamilton-Courtial-2009,Courtial-Tyc-2012}.
 They can do this by compromising other aspects of the light field, but this compromise can be unnoticeably small.
 We call such components METATOYs \cite{Hamilton-Courtial-2009,Wikipedia-METATOY}.
-The name TIM started off as an acronym for \textit{\underline{T}he \underline{I}nteractive \underline{M}ETATOY}, but is now beginning to morph into the name of the head with the luscious lips that appears when TIM starts up (Fig.\ \ref{home-screen-figure}).
+The name TIM started off as an acronym for \textit{\underline{T}he \underline{I}nteractive \underline{M}ETATOY}, but is now beginning to morph into the name of the head with the luscious lips that appears when TIM starts up (Fig.\ \ref{home-screen-figure}).}.
+The original version of TIM was described in Ref.\ \cite{Lambert-et-al-2012}.
+Since then, a number of specialist intellectual abilities were added to TIM, culminating the award of a PhD to TIM, whose full title is now Dr TIM~\cite{Oxburgh-et-al-2013}.
+To friends, however, he is still just ``TIM''.